 Which felonies are classified as public trust or public order crimes plays a crucial part in interpreting the results for these less intuitive crime groups.
 Table A-1 in the appendix provides the three most common crimes in our dataset for each crime group.
-For crimes against public order the majority of cases were charged with failing to register as a sex offender for either the second -MCL 28.729(1)(b)- or third - MCL 28.729(1)(c)- time.
-Restating the results above, we found that individuals convicted of failing to register as a sex offender to prison than those convicted of crimes against a person (e.g., assault with intent to do great bodily harm).
+For crimes against public order the majority of cases were charged with failing to register as a sex offender for either the second -MCL 28.729(1)(b)- or third -MCL 28.729(1)(c)- time.
+Restating the results above, we found that individuals convicted of failing to register as a sex offender were far less likely to be sentenced to prison than those convicted of crimes against a person (e.g., assault with intent to do great bodily harm).